XANi/uberstatus/README.md

          - /home
 ```

-`prefix` will be added at beginning of the status bar. name and instance are just to distinguis between different instances
+`prefix` will be added at beginning of the status bar. name and instance are just to distinguish between different instances

 ## Memory